Mexico City – Day 2 & 3: Tacos and Culture

 “Up, down, in the centre, drink up!”

-There’s also the traditional michelada; a drink made from beer, spices, chili and lime.
+There’s also the traditional michelada, a drink made from beer, spices, chilli and lime.
 I can imagine a chicken breast marinated in that stuff would taste great, but when it comes to drinking it, it’s a very hard pass for me.
-Much more to my liking were the aguas frescas; fruit-flavoured water that you’re bound to find in most street stalls on every single road, with tamarind and hibiscus flavoured water quickly becoming my new addiction.
+Much more to my liking were the aguas frescas; fruit-flavoured water that you’re bound to find in most street stalls on every road, with tamarind and hibiscus water quickly becoming my new addiction.

 Arts & Culture

-From laying my eyes on some of the best works of art I had ever seen at the Palacio de Bellas Artes and the Museo Nacional de Arte, to fawning at beautiful monuments such as the Angel of Independence and the Monument to the Revolution.
-From ogling at the most beautiful vistas from atop the Torre Latinamericana (which gives a full, unobstructed view of the city) to those at the park of Chapultepec (whose castle made me feel like I stepped back in time).
-From learning more about the Aztec and Mayan legacy at the Museum of Anthropology and from the natives alike to getting to understand more about the workings of the Mexican’s way of life at the Postal Palace and the National Bank.
+From laying my eyes on some of the best works of art I had ever seen at the Palacio de Bellas Artes and the Museo Nacional de Arte, to fawning over beautiful monuments such as the Angel of Independence and the Monument to the Revolution.
+From ogling at the most beautiful vistas from atop the Torre Latinoamericana (which gives a full, unobstructed view of the city) to those at the park of Chapultepec (whose castle made me feel like I stepped back in time).
+From learning more about the Aztec and Mayan legacies at the Museum of Anthropology, to understanding more about the workings of contemporary Mexican daily life at the markets, the Postal Palace and the National Bank… I can definitely say CDMX has much to offer!

-Apart from that, I also got a first-hand taste of Mexican culture at its best when I randomly stumbled upon a traditional dance concert held at the Zocaló; the dancers’ costumes and moves leaving me awestruck to say the least.
+Apart from that, I also got a first-hand taste of Mexican culture at its best when I randomly stumbled upon a traditional dance concert held at the ZĂłcalo.
+The dancers’ costumes and moves left me awestruck to say the least.
 Okay, one last thing – I promise.
-I also got to go to a Lucha Libres fight – one of the most awesome things I’ve ever been to (and I rarely use the word ‘awesome’ so that’s gotta count for something. ¡Muy, muy padre!
+I also got to go to a Lucha Libre fight – one of the most awesome things I’ve ever been to (and I rarely use the word ‘awesome’, so that’s gotta count for something. ¡Muy, muy padre!

 The Real CDMX

-It wasn’t all fun and games though.
-Throughout my stay in CDMX, I also got to learn about some of the hardships Mexicans deal with.
+It wasn’t all fun and games, though.
+Throughout my stay in CDMX, I also got to learn about some of the hardships Mexicans face.
 Like those living in Monterrey.
 Water scarcity is such a problem there that more often than not, most people can’t even shower.
-And that’s the middle- and high-class individuals – imagine what it’d be like to be part of the lower class and not being able to get your hands on potable water!
+And that’s the middle- and upper-class population – imagine what it must be like to be part of the lower class and not even be able to access potable water!
 Or the fact that healthcare is mostly privatised.
-That the best education has to be paid for.
-Or the fact that around one third of the population cannot afford sustainable housing or any housing at all.
+That the best education must be paid for.
+Or that around one third of the population cannot afford sustainable housing – or any housing at all!

-But every time, I’d feel this pang of guilt.
-Here I am, a white privileged male, once again on the road.
-Traveling is nothing but a luxury.
-Especially the kind of traveling I was doing.
+And there I was… a white, privileged male, once again on the road.
+I can try and sell it whichever way I want, but at the end of the day, travelling is nothing but a luxury.
+Especially the kind of travelling I was doing.
 Hotels, tours, restaurants, taxis.
-The money I’d be spending on those things could potentially give roof over the heads of hundreds of people – if only for a short while.
-And then I’d feel ashamed.
-Ashamed because despite knowing all of that, I’d turn a blind eye.
-I never really believed in charity.
-Treat the cause not the symptom.
-Give someone a fish and you feed them for a day, teach someone to fish and you feed them for the rest of their lives.
-I never had much of a Messiah complex, but I do feel responsible for these people, to a certain extent at least.
+The money I’d be spending on those things could potentially put a roof over the heads of hundreds of people – if only for a short while.
+It wasn’t my first time thinking this and to this day, I still find myself at a loss.
+What’s the solution?
+Cutting back so you can give money to charity?
+I never really believed in that.
+Treat the cause, not the symptom.
+Give someone a fish and you feed them for a day; teach someone to fish and you feed them for a lifetime.

 Stay wild,